Swanson-Hysell-Group/lab_protocols/Lab_Logistics/Common_Lab_Supplies.md

 *Rationale:*
 This lead screw lubricant is required to lubricate the threaded rails that position the tray on the magnetometer.

+** update from Yiming 1/19/2022: regular Super Lube brand synthetic lubricant grease works better than the LedScrew lubricant - it dries much slower and is much cheaper than the led screw lubricant.

 #### Sodium silicate solution

 J.T.
 Baker Sodium silicate solution which is available through Fisher Scientific on BearBuy (Sodium Silicate Solution CAS Number: 1344-09-8, 500mL, 3877-01 1/EA)
 Part Number	02004231;
 Manufacturer Info	3877-01 - (J.t.baker);